Integrated Interventional Radiology Residency

-If you have questions related to our residency program, please contact our Program Coordinator, Ruth Bassford at 410-328-8162 or firstname.lastname@example.org.
+For questions related to our residency program please contact our Program Coordinator, Elyse Koterwas at 410-328-8162 or email firstname.lastname@example.org.

 For more information about the Department of Diagnostic Radiology and Nuclear Medicine, or to contact one of our radiologists, call the University Physicians Consultation and Referral Service at 1-800-492-5538 (patients) or 1-800-373-4111 (physicians).